ShipStream/fedex-rest-php-sdk/README.md

 This step is the simplest of the three.
 The `resources/apis.json` is the primary source of truth for what all the different segments of FedEx's REST API are, what their names are, and the URLs of their OpenAPI schema files.
 Some API segments (for instance, the Service Availability API) are composed of multiple OpenAPI model files.
 The `apis.json` file is also built to support multiple versions of the same API segment, in case FedEx later releases new versions of these APIs.
 There is a more complete description of the `apis.json` file [below](#apisjson).

-Downloaded OpenAPI models are placed in `resources/models/.raw/<api-name>`, and are not version controlled.
+Downloaded OpenAPI models are placed in `resources/models/.raw/<api-name>`.
 Once the models for a particular API segment have been downloaded, they can then be refactored.

 ### Refactoring schemas: `php bin/console schema:refactor`